hydrozoa-yt/hydrowiki/README.md

 3. Run the hydrowiki jar on your server by running `java -jar hydrowiki.jar`, or create a systemd task that starts it

 ## Future development
-The following features are in development:
-* Uploadable images by users

 The following features are planned:
-* Generative reference tables
 * Red links for missing articles
-* Wikitext support for external links and lists
 * Page last edited on all articles
 * Debug info containing nanos to render the page and number of database lookups